Ashton Kutcher’s Hair Loss Journey

 Here is the video:

-Kutcher explained that he took a medication called finasteride in order to stop his hair loss.
+Kutcher explained that he took a medication in order to stop his hair loss.
 However, he stopped taking it because of how it affects hormone levels.
 He did not want this change in hormone levels to affect his desire to have kids in the future.

 First, he did not explain how the doctor diagnosed that he is losing hair.
 This is a crucial component to determining if the individual is a good candidate for the medication.
 The hairline he has is age appropriate for a young male Caucasian and therefore, he may have done a microscopic evaluation to check hair miniaturization which can conclude that hair loss was occurring.
-Finasteride (Propecia) or Dutasteride (Avodart) are two different medications that both work by blocking an enzyme called alpha reductase.
-These medications do not affect testosterone levels and only work on testosterone’s by-product, which has no physiological role (that we know of).

 It is reported that 60% of Caucasian men experience some degrees of hair loss by the age of 50 that require treatment.
 So, we suppose it’s not a complete surprise that Kutcher experiences this too.
 Medications are one of the solutions to hair loss that so many men experience.
 But, what happens if these individuals decide to discontinue the medication?
-When you stop taking finasteride, hair loss does resume.
+When you stop taking the medication, hair loss does resume.

 I don’t believe that taking these medications would affect hair transplant results in the future.
 In fact, I encourage patients to use those medications to maintain the rest of their hair or to avoid shock loss.
 So, Kutcher could potentially have an alternate solution to hair loss that doesn’t necessarily require the use of medications but could be enhanced by the use of medication.